vmware-automation/solutions/JBoss-7/DomainController/README.txt

 1. The domain controller which performs maitenance and coordination for the cluster, it itself does not host applications
 2. The slaves that register with the controller and are responsible for servicing applications.

+* KNOWN ISSUES *
+ATM the domain controller configures and starts successfully as do both slave instances for this basic test setup.
+Both slaves successfully register with the domain controller as can be observerd in the domain controller log located in /var/log/jboss-as/console.log.

+==
+[Host Controller] 15:43:37,018 INFO  [org.jboss.as] (Controller Boot Thread) JBAS015951: Admin console listening on http://10.140.17.83:9990
+[Host Controller] 15:43:37,018 INFO  [org.jboss.as] (Controller Boot Thread) JBAS015874: JBoss AS 7.1.1.Final "Brontes" (Host Controller) started in 3486ms - Started 11 of 11 services (0 services are passive or on-demand)
+[Host Controller] 15:53:06,626 INFO  [org.jboss.as.domain] (domain-mgmt-handler-thread - 1) JBAS010918: Registered remote slave host "slave2", JBoss AS 7.1.1.Final "Brontes"
+[Host Controller] 15:53:27,621 INFO  [org.jboss.as.domain] (domain-mgmt-handler-thread - 2) JBAS010918: Registered remote slave host "slave1", JBoss AS 7.1.1.Final "Brontes"
+==

+However, for some reason when selecting one of the slave instances from the web console on the domain controller it gives an error.
+I will need to revisit this later.

 Creating Services
 -----------------